kiranvodrahalli/kiranvodrahalli.github.io/notes/liveTeX/MITdeep2019.md

 ### Theory for Representation Learning (Sanjeev Arora)

+#### Introduction

+Can we learn good representations for a multiple downstream tasks with no labeled data?
+Hoe can one representation anticipate what you'll need in the future with low-dimensional representations.
+Semi-supervised methods assume you have both unlabeled data and labeled data, and performance is only good when you have some labeled data --- it's not quite doing representation learning in the way we want.

+Generative models for data are fully complete paradigm.
+It's unclear though why training log-likelihood should give good representations, Andrej Risteski and I have a blog post about it.

+#### Representation Learning in Practice

+Let me tell you about some interesting representation learning ideas that work well in practice.
+I'll mention two papers but there are others.
+The idea is this: train a convnet on the following task.
+The input is an image and its rotation by one of its possible rotations (90, 180, 270 degrees).
+Now the desired output is which of the three rotations were applied.
+They call this self-supervised learning.
+The resulting representations are quite good.
+You didn't need all those supervised classes here!
+This task seems trivial!
+Why should you need to learn any rotation to solve this task??!
+What the heck is this?
+The reason that trivial solution (rotate mentally and pick an exact match) doesn't get found cannot get implemented by the conv-net, so it is forced to do a semantic analysis of the image and come up with a representation.

+#### Contrastive Learning

+Another example in NLP for learning sentence representations is giving sentences which are adjacent have high inner product and those that are not low inner products.
+We will call such methods contrastive learning.

+The rest of the talk is based on "A theoretical analysis of contrastive learning", our recent paper.
+The framework will try to relate what are semantically similar pairs of data points.
+We assume that the world has a collection of classes out there. \\(\rho_c\\) is a probability associated with this class.
+Each class has a distribution \\(D_c\\) on datapoints.
+Similar pairs are picked according to some probability associated with classes and takes samples \\(x, x'\\) according to \\(D_c\\).
+Negative samples you just pick \\(c\\) according to \\(\rho\\) and then sample from a different class.

+When you're going to learn the representation it will be tested: You generate a binary classification task by picking a random pair of classes.
+To evaluate the representations, we pick the binary task, then you have to solve it by using a linear classifier on the representations.
+For this talk we'll assume logistic loss, but the theory extends to usual convex losses.

+What is the unsupervised loss of this representation function?
+We just use the contrastive training method described from before; there can be other training methods.
+This is over the full distribution of examples, in practice you see \\(n\\) samples and minimize the empirical loss.
+Now the important note is the amount of unlabeled data in the world is large and cheap, so we assume that the amount of unlabeled data is large enough.
+We can assume this because the representation class is some fixed class with fixed sample complexity.
+So if you have enough unlabeled data you'll learn a good representation.
+We ignore the computational costs of minimizing unsupervised losses in this work, it's for future work.

+It's very important --- for many years, for instance in the Bayesian world (and other settings) --- people tried to do unsupervised learning i.i.d.
+But you need some weak supervision empirically (e.g., some task like predicting next words, or predicting adjacency, etc.).

+What would be a dream result for analysis?
+The dream result is you do this weakly supervised/unsupervised learning and then you'd like to compete with a representation you could learn with imagenet.
+People are empirically getting closer to that.
+We'd like our learned \\(f\\) to compete with every representation function in some class, including the case where you were able to train with supervised labels.
+However, this is not possible -- there are counter examples and impossibility results.
+So we'll have to make a few more assumptions.

+Before I get to the results, we define the **mean classifier** for two-way classification.
+Instead of finding classifiers by convex optimization, you could do something similar: Just use the classifiers derived by computing the mean of samples for each class.
+We will use those.

+The first result is that if the unsupervised loss is low, then average loss on classification tasks is low.
+This is already useful -- you can just try to minimize unsupervised loss.
+You can prove this; the key step is just Jensen's inequality applied to contrastive loss.
+This is already good in many settings, and it's very straightforward.

+It would also be nice to handle the case where the unsupervised loss is not small.
+The idea is that you can break up this unsupervised loss into two terms: You break it up into two cases in the weakly supervised loss: where the labeled terms are the same and where they're different.
+Then you look at the concentration in each class.

+Now, we have some progress towards the dream result: We want to compete against the best representation.
+The assumption we add to make this possible is that we compete against the best concentrated representation (make some subGaussian assumption).
+It's very hard to test for this though, so it's unclear if it's realistic; but if you visualize, it seems concentrated.
+Under this assumption you get a result.

+This extends to \\(k\\)-way classification, here you use a similar pair and \\(k-1\\) negative samples.
+Finally we come up with a new objective (CURL, our version of contrastive learning with blocks -- leverage the latent class ) that is empirically somewhat better and gives better theoretical results.

+#### Experiments

+We look at text embeddings -- train sentence representations and try to solve 2-way and 3-way classification results.
+Things work well if you even use only around 5 labeled examples per class!
+This is a verification of the theory.
+This dataset hadn't been created before, we created to test the theory.

+We did some similar experiments for cifar100, but the gap is somewhat larger.

+#### Conclusions

+This is just a first cut theory, I hope I've whetted your appetite.
+It fits much more closely with learning theory.
+In practice classes are probably not arbitrary, if you assume some things like that, more empirical and theoretical development, and connections to transfer and meta learning.

 ### Gradient Descent Aligns the Layers of Deep Linear Networks (Matus Telgarsky)

 ### Optimization Bias in Linear Convolutional Networks (Suriya Gunasekar)